UcarAhmetMete/Lab1-University/README.md

 It is possible to get the average grades of all students that took the exam for a given course, method `courseAvg()` accepting as argument the course code can be used for this purpose.
 The format is the following: "`The average for the course COURSE_TITLE is: COURSE_AVG"`, if at least one student took the exam for that course.
 If this is not the case, the method should return `"No student has taken the exam in COURSE_TITLE"`.

+Hints:

-- :point_right: It can be safely assumed that if a student takes an exam, it has been previously enrolled to the corresponding course.
+- &#9758; You can safely assume that if a student takes an exam, it has been previously enrolled to the corresponding course.

 ## R6.
 Student award